-iOS 10 problems continue to plague iPhone, iPad and iPod touch users as we make our way into the new year.
-If you’ve run into an iOS 10 issue on your device try a fix from this list before taking your device down to your local Apple Store.
+iOS 10 problems continue to plague iPhone, iPad and iPod touch users as we make our way into 2017.
+If you run into an iOS 10 issue on your device try a fix from this list before taking your device down to your local Apple Store.

 The iOS 10 beta killed off some nasty bugs but iOS 10 problems slipped through the cracks.
-To combat these issues, Apple’s released several bug fix updates including iOS 10.1, iOS 10.1.1, and the iOS 10.2 update.
+To combat these issues, Apple’s released several bug fix updates including iOS 10.1, iOS 10.2, iOS 10.2.1, and the new iOS 10.3.1 update.

-The software is improved from where it was in September but iOS 10 problems continue to linger on the latest version of the operating system (iOS 10.2).
+The software is improved from where it was in September but iOS 10 problems continue to linger on iOS 10.3.1 and older versions of iOS 10.

 This shouldn’t come as much of a surprise. iOS updates, even updates that go through Apple’s extensive beta process, are always riddled with problems.
 Problems with apps, services, and performance are extremely common.